A Divine Abode on the Hills

 Your visit to Savitri Temple begins with an ascent of 650 steps or a ropeway ride to the hill�s summit, offering breathtaking views of the shimmering Pushkar Lake below.
 Inside, discover the rich mythology of Goddess Savitri and Brahma's consort, dating back to the 7th century.
 The early morning sunrise is a must-see as it casts a golden hue over the surrounding landscape.

 The Savitri Temple is located in Pushkar, a city in the Ajmer district of Rajasthan, India.
-Known for its spiritual significance and the famous Pushkar Camel Fair, Pushkar is a city of temples with a unique charm that attracts both pilgrims and tourists.
+Known for its spiritual significance and the famous Pushkar Camel Fair, Pushkar is a city of temples with a distinct charm that attracts pilgrims and tourists alike.

 The Savitri Temple is dedicated to Savitri, the first wife of Lord Brahma, the Hindu god of creation.
-According to legend, when Lord Brahma performed a yagna (ritual) with his second wife, Gayatri, Savitri became furious and cursed him, decreeing that he would not be worshipped anywhere else but in Pushkar.
-The temple, located on the Ratnagiri Hill, offers panoramic views of the surrounding landscapes and the Pushkar Lake.
+According to legend, when Lord Brahma performed a yagna (ritual) with his second wife, Gayatri, Savitri became furious and cursed him that he would not be worshipped anywhere else but in Pushkar.
+The temple, situated on the Ratnagiri Hill, offers panoramic views of the surrounding landscapes and the Pushkar Lake.

 ---|---|